bs-community/blessing-skin-server/README_EN.md

 $ yarn run build
 ```

 Congrats!
 You made it.
-Next, please refer to No.2 of [Quick Install].
+Next, please refer to No.2 of **Quick Install** section.

 Configure the Web Server
 ------------